Project Overview

 Thoughts and Feelings

-Leading a talented team to develop this innovative and immersive experience, which captivated both physical and online audiences, was incredibly rewarding.
+Leading a talented team of 5, including Jolyon Gray, who I collaborate with frequently, to develop this innovative and immersive experience, which captivated both physical and online audiences, was incredibly rewarding.

 Calling in our corals’ success at COP27, coupled with the Google Experiment being featured on the Google homepage, made this a highlight in my career.